-The moment the weather turns a bit chilly, I’m immediately ready for those warm and homey type of meals.
-And nothing says cozy homey-ness like meatloaf.
+Nothing says cozy homey-ness like my homestyle meatloaf.
+The moment the weather turns a bit chilly, it’s like a switch goes on and I’m immediately ready for those warm and homey type of meals.

 There are so many different recipes out there in the world but this one is my standard, my go-to, our family’s all-time favorite, meatloaf recipe.

 My friend Amanda gave me her recipe a long time ago and I’ve used this one and only this one for years.
 I think the reason why I love it so much is because it’s so simple, yet an instant classic and is utterly delicious.
 It takes only minutes to throw together and when it’s baking, it will fill your home with a mouth watering, soul-warming aroma.

 Preheat your oven to 375 degrees and lightly oil a foiled-lined, rimmed baking sheet.

 Finely mince up half of a yellow onion, about 1/2 cup.

 Smash, peel and finely mince two garlic cloves.

 Add the ground beef into a large bowl along with the onions and garlic.

 Add in the cup of Italian seasoned breadcrumbs…

 …and 3/4 teaspoon kosher salt, 1/4 teaspoon freshly ground black pepper and a heaping 1/4 teaspoon dried basil.